Deepomatic/technical-screening/README.md

 # Solution Architect Challenge

-**IMPORTANT**: Before starting this challenge, make sure we have a position by sending your resume and cover letter to founders@deepomatic.com.
+**IMPORTANT**: Before starting this challenge, make sure we have a position by sending your resume and a motivated email to hiring@deepomatic.com.

 Please use [this link](https://github.com/Deepomatic/technical-screening/archive/master.zip) to download the source code and do not fork the repository.
 Please also read all the instructions carefully.